Recontaminated/Luthor-Discord-Bot/README.md

-This is a cool discord bot im attempting to write with at least good practices in orginzation and mostly as a side project to learn TS.
+This is a cool discord bot im attempting to write with at least good practices in organization and mostly as a side project to learn TS.
-Slash command support + text commands + dyanmic help command = cool.
+Slash command support + text commands + dynamic help command = cool.

- No support provided for selfhosting.
+ No support provided for self-hosting.
 Mostly if people want to check out the inner workings of the bot.